 Place your dried kale leaves onto a baking sheet in the freezer until the leaves are frozen solid.
-This should take a couple hours.
+This should take a couple of hours.
 Once they’re completely frozen, transfer the leaves to a freezer bag with excess air removed.

 These can be added to soups or stews while still frozen.
 They’ll thaw and cook in the soup, and they’re easy to chop down to a reasonable size while frozen.
 You can also add them directly to smoothie mixes.

 Kale can be canned.
 This requires a pressure canner, as it’s a low-acid food.
-Check the manual which comes with your pressure canner for a recipe, or look for a canning recipe book to ensure you have a safe method.
+Check the manual that comes with your pressure canner for a recipe, or look for a canning recipe book to ensure you have a safe method.

 Kale can also be freeze-dried.
 While few of us have an expensive freeze-drier, those who do will find that you can freeze-dry the leaves to use later in soups, stews, or as kale chips on their own.

-If it’s dehydrated or freeze-dried without any added flavoring, you can powder the dried leaves and store them in a mason jar with a dessicant packet.
+If it’s dehydrated or freeze-dried without any added flavoring, you can powder the dried leaves and store them in a mason jar with a desiccant packet.
 This kale powder makes a great addition to smoothies.

 Troubleshooting Kale Problems